Leonardo-Boss/suckless-site/suckless.org/project_ideas.md

 ### Gopher services

-Gopher is a sane prorotocol which has hierarchy in its design.
+Gopher is a sane protocol which has hierarchy in its design.
 It allows the abstraction of a mass of information in a filesystem.
 The goal of this meta project is to find ideas how to implement gopher services to easily access the web and new information.